News: Big Impact, Innovation, News, Qld, Research

 • tests showed that it’s more effective than competitor microarray patches.

-Vaxxas has secured both global partnerships and investment, attracting over $35 million in initial funding along with a deal with world leading vaccine producer, Merck, for further R&D and trials.
+Vaxxas has secured both global partnerships and investment, attracting over $35 million in initial funding along with a deal with world-leading vaccine producer, Merck, for further R&D and trials.
 Bill & Melinda Gates Foundation have provided two grants totalling $14.25 million for preclinical development and trials for measles and rubella vaccinations.
+In 2024 Vaxxas received a global licence for a next-generation vaccine antigen for Respiratory Syncytial Virus (RSV) from the United States National Institutes of Health, opening the door for clinical trials.

 Recently, Vaxxas opened a the 5,500m² Vaxxas Biomedical Facility, a first-of-its-kind manufacturing site designed to support the scale-up of the HD-MAP for late-stage clinical trials and first commercial products.
 Vaxxas currently employs 130 people in its Queensland operations, and is planning for an increase to 200 employees over the next three to five years.